stejsle1/semestralni_prace_PYT/docs/src/gui.rst

 Graph field
 -----------

-On upper part of main window
+On upper part of main window is rectangle with graph.
+This graph showing actual amount of fish and sharks and amount of added fish and sharks while optimalizing.
+Red color means fish part, blue color means shakrs part.
+Lines are actual amount of creatures, dots are amount of creatures added to simulation.